Teaching For the Future

 A. Description

-1. When teaching a rational child one can easily become confused by their apparent "erratic" behavior.
+Rationals are "logical, dialectical, phlegmatic, curious, skeptical, theoretical, calm, marketing, and tough minded" 1.
+When teaching a rational child one can easily become confused by their apparent "erratic" behavior.
 The rational child, like the adult counterpart, has a deep desire to master and understand concepts.
 They aim to please more than anything, but their hidden emotions might not always show this deep yearning they feel.2 While the child will come across as calm, inside they are constantly feeling with thoughts of inadequacy.
 The rational child is deeply afraid of failure and is often tortured by a vivid and negative imagination where they constantly imagine every possible negative outcome 3.
 They will punish themselves for failure more than any adult ever could and that's why it is important to be very careful with any forms of criticism that might be construed as too harsh because they may resign themselves to failure and give up on an activity entirely.
 The same is true if the child perceives that they are not learning fast enough themselves, even if nothing of the sort has been suggested.
 All of these conflicts will only be felt internally within the child though, which is why their behavior may seem erratic.
 For example, a child could be a top pupil, but on a spelling test miss one word.
 The teacher thinks nothing of this, it’s a small mistake and the child always excels anyways.
 But the child may become so aggravated by this mistake and beat themselves up so much over it that they decide to give up completely on spelling.

 When dealing with a rational child, their strong preference for logic will ensure they are predominantly a left brained thinker.
 By appealing to their logical side and focusing on completing tasks in an orderly manner that follows an easy to follow step by step process, you will ensure they grasp the information in a way that appeals to them.
-The rational child craves autonomy and they often begin exhibiting signs of a desire for self-reliance as early as two
+The rational child craves autonomy and they often begin exhibiting signs of a desire for self-reliance as early as two 4.
+They will deeply resent any perceived threats to their autonomy and will be very bothered if they feel reliant in any way on another person.
+This is why solid tasks and reachable goals are important when instructing the rational child.
+Unlike the idealist child, who would prefer a more flowing and varied learning style, rationals need to feel accomplished and need real and tangible examples of those accomplishments.

-5. When teaching these children use this desire for understanding and control of their situation to their advantage by setting them one task at a time.
+The rational child is obsessed with understanding how things work; they are the type of child who appears to have an endless amount of "why"? questions 5.
+When teaching these children use this desire for understanding and control of their situation to their advantage by setting them one task at a time.
 Whereas some children learn best when moving back and forth from various topics, the rational child will become obsessed with understanding one idea and will feel a need to understand it before moving on to a new topic.
 Let them experiment as much as possible as well, for example, if they want to know why a piece has the marking pianissimo and they ask why it isn't forte, have them try the pieces in varying dynamic levels.
 Let them try it in different octave ranges, have them transpose the piece.
 Any act that will help them feel they understand the piece better will engage their inquisitive nature and make them more excited to learn.

 B. Examples